jarrodldavis/dotfiles/README.md

 ## Install

 These dotfiles can be installed either automatically or by manually checking out this git repository.
-With either installation method, the current shell process will be automatically closed if `bash` is updated or installed via Hombrew.

 ### Automatic Bootstrapping